 The Holistic Huskies is a podcast created by UConn Students Serena Verma (CLAS ‘21), Roger Watrous (CAHNR ‘21) and Victoria DeTrolio (CAHNR ‘20) that brings light to real mental health stories of students and faculty at UConn.
 This project began as a way to showcase stories of those without a voice, fight stigma against conversation around mental health, and build genuine support and connection among students.
 By the end of the challenge, the team’s hard work, determination, and honest storytelling won them first place in the competition.
-Since then, Serena and Roger have been appointed student interns at Student Health and Wellness and have recruited two new students, Alyssa Pelletier and Areej Sayeed.
+Since then, Serena and Roger have been appointed student interns at Student Health and Wellness and have recruited new students to take their place after graduation.

 Since the beginning of the Spring of 2021, the Holistic Huskies have begun a new recruitment process, published an eighth episode, and presented at a UConn Podcast Symposium.
 The team has aspirations of featuring more diverse stories from students and faculty this semester while expanding their reach on campus and beyond.